Ian Tayao: Cheese (1994 to present)

 The band (along with Slapshock and Greyhoundz) headed the country's annual music festival PULP Summer Slam.

-The band eventually broke up after the release of their third album but reunited in 2012.
-Currently, the band is still active, even though each member is busy with their other endeavors.
+The band broke up after their third album but reunited in 2012.

 Wilabaliw (2010 to present)

 Tayao conceptualized the project 8 years ago, back when he was still active with Queso.
 The perfect chance to manifest the idea did not become so vivid until he was able to cosmically find members or better yet the members finding him.

 Consisting musicians from their respective bands: Tayao himself, Robert dela Cruz (his bandmate in Queso, also plays for Skychurch), Francis Magat (from Salindiwa) and Louis Isok (of Enemies of Saturn).
 The band played heavier stuff compared to their groups.